 This is a controversial subject.
 Some people slip their shoes off as soon as they get on a plane; others wouldn't dream of it.
 Further, there's the issue of keeping your circulation flowing; going barefoot permits your feet to swell.

 Take care of your dogs and wear clean socks.
 Opt for shoes you can slip on and off easily -- this way you're not pulling at shoelaces and flinging elbows mid-flight.
 On overseas flights, some airlines give you socks that will keep you warm and encourage circulation in your feet.

 Use headphones with discretion.

-Save yourself the $4 - $5 and catch some more winks by passing on the airline's headphones.
+Save yourself the five bucks and catch some more winks by passing on the airline's headphones.
 TV and movies can keep you up the entire flight.
-On one transatlantic flight last year, I sat awake until three in the morning watching "Man in the Moon"; I laughed out loud and definitely enjoyed myself, but the next day in Europe, I yearned deeply for the two hours of sleep I lost to Jim Carrey's depictions of Andy Kaufman and Tony Clifton.
+On one transatlantic flight a few years back, I sat awake until three in the morning watching "Man in the Moon"; I laughed out loud and definitely enjoyed myself, but the next day in Europe, I yearned deeply for the two hours of sleep I lost to Jim Carrey's depictions of Andy Kaufman and Tony Clifton.